VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The current implementation uses the same messaging infrastructure, the Windows Azure Service Bus, for both commands and events.
-The team plans to evaluate whether the same infrastructure is necesssary for all commands and events within the Contoso Conference Management System.
+The team plans to evaluated whether the Contoso Conference Management System needs to send all its command messages using the same infrastructure.

-The system uses events as its primary mechanism for integrating between bounded contexts.
-One bounded context can raise an event that is then handled in another bounded context.
-These different bounded contexts typically run in different role instances in Windows Azure: for example the Conference Management bounded context runs in its own web role and integrates with the Orders and Registrations bounded context.
-The Windows Azure Service Bus provides a mechanism to transport messages between these worker role instances.

-> **GaryPersona:** It's also possible in the future that, for some
-> bounded contexts, the read-model will be hosted in a separate role
-> instance from the write-model.
-Windows Azure Service Bus will
-> transport the events that the system uses to construct the
-> denormalized read-model.

-There are a number of factors that the team will consider when we determine whether to continue using the Windows Azure Service Bus for transporting all command messages.
+There are a number of factors that we considered when we determined whether to continue using the Windows Azure Service Bus for transporting all command messages.

 * Which commands, if any, can be handles in-process?
 * Will the system lose any resilience if it handles some commands in-process?
 * Will there be any significant performance gains if it handles some commands in-process?

+We identified a set of commands that the system can send synchronously and in-process from the public conference web application.
+To implement this optimization we had to add some infrastructure elements (the event store repositories, the event bus, and the event publishers) to the public conference web application; previously, these infrastructure elements were only in the system's worker role.

 In addition, by processing commands in-process, it becomes easier to use commands as synchronous, two-way messages.